Builth Wells Mayor calls out 'selfish cretin' who allowed a dog to poo on top of a grave

-Builth Wells' Mayor calls out 'selfish cretin' who allowed a dog to poo right on top of a grave
+The mayor of Builth Wells has hit out at a "selfish cretin" who allowed a dog to poo on top of a grave in the town.

-People committing low levels acts of anti-social behaviour in their own Powys town need calling out, says angry and frustrated mayor.

-Builth Wells Mayor Councillor Mark Hammond said the town has enough challenges coming up – with proposals for wind turbines, major water system work – without people spoiling their own community.
+Mark Hammond said the town has enough challenges coming up – with proposals for wind turbines and major water system work – without people spoiling their own community.

-Councillor Hammond said there have now been reports of people allowing their dogs to defecate in the high street and playground and people leaving dog waste all over the place, in a town which has suffered flooding and major roadworks in recent months.
+Councillor Hammond said there have been reports of people allowing their dogs to defecate in the high street and a playground and people leaving dog waste "all over the place" in a town which has suffered flooding and major roadworks in recent months.

-However, the final straw was when he spoke to a lady who had visited one of her parents grave in St Mary's Churchyard and found a large pile of dog faeces right on top of the grave.
+However, the final straw was when he spoke to a woman who had visited one of her parents' graves in St Mary's Churchyard and found a large pile of dog faeces right on top of the grave.

-“To me, there is a low level of anti-social behaviour and its concerning me.
+“To me, there is a low level of anti-social behaviour and it's concerning me.
 I saw high school pupils, and I know they were high school pupils because they had their uniforms on, throwing papers and coffee cups into the graveyard recently.
-Some of these people are cerebrally challenged and they are in need of help and training.

 “There are so many other groups trying to make this into a nice place to live and we have enough challenges coming up, that for people to do these sorts of things in the town and for people to do it in their own community, it’s frustrating and people need to be called out for it.